-We assess your situation and recommend the best option for you, searching the whole market to find the best deal.
+We assess your situation and recommend a favourable option for you, searching the whole of market to find the most suitable deal.

 Our experience also means that we can find the most appropriate lender for you.
 For example, some lenders will take all your second job or bonus income into account when determining what they can lend, while others may only use half.

 How long before the end of my existing deal should I apply for a remortgage?